ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Periods

-The earliest MBC dates for the first flight are markedly earlier than those reported by Scudder, or by the 1986-90 Audubon Atlas.
-In five of the 20 years 1991-2010, the earliest sightings of Juniper Hairstreak were in April, rather than May.
-These five MBC "first sightings" are 4/18/2009 Sherborn power line, B. Bowker; 4/20-21/2010 Woburn Horn Pond Mtn., M. Arey, S. Moore, H. Hoople; 4/21/2002 Oak Bluffs, M. Pelikan; 4/29/2000 Norfolk, B. Bowker; and 4/30/2001 Oak Bluffs, M. Pelikan.
+Earliest Sightings.
+In the 23 years 1991-2013, the seven earliest "first sightings" of Juniper Hairstreak were 4/13/2012 Woburn HPM H. Hoople, 3,photos; 4/18/2009 Sherborn power line, B. Bowker; 4/20-21/2010 Woburn HPM., M. Arey, S. Moore, H. Hoople; 4/21/2002 Oak Bluffs, M. Pelikan; 4/27/2013 Woburn Horn Pond Mtn.
+H. Hoople, photos; 4/29/2000 Norfolk, B. Bowker; and 4/30/2001 Oak Bluffs, M. Pelikan.
+All these were in April; in the other 16 years the first sighting was in May.
 The Lepidopterists’ Society reports 4/25/2009 Woburn Horn Pond Mtn.
 M. Arey as an early date (Seas.Sum.
 2009), but it is not the earliest.
 The Audubon Atlas early date had been 5/2/1987, Middleboro, K. Anderson.

-2011 was a poor year for Juniper Hairstreak in eastern Massachusetts, with no April sightings at the usual spots --Great Blue Hill, Horn Pond Mountain or the Vineyard.
-But the warm winter and spring of 2012 set new early records for several species, including Juniper Hairstreak: 3 were seen at Woburn Horn Pond Mountain by H. Hoople on 4/13/2012 (photos available).
+After early sightings in 2009 and 2010, 2011 was a poor year for Juniper Hairstreak in eastern Massachusetts, and there were no April sightings at the usual spots --Great Blue Hill, Horn Pond Mountain or the Vineyard.
+But the warm winter and spring of 2012 set new early records for several species, including Juniper Hairstreak.

 Outlook

 Juniper Hairstreak warrants concern and conservation attention in Massachusetts, despite its present conservation ranking as S4 or “apparently secure.”
 To our north, as mentioned above, this species is possibly extirpated in New Hampshire and S1 or “critically imperiled” in Maine (Nature Serve 2/2011).
-Juniper Hairstreak is thus near the northern edge of its east coast range in Massachusetts, as Scudder mentioned a century ago.
+Juniper Hairstreak is thus near the northern edge of its east coast range in Massachusetts, as Scudder noted a century ago.

 Habitat for Juniper Hairstreak declines as old fields mature and early successional areas grow into forests.
-This species is typically not found in the western, heavily forested areas of the state, where red cedar is scarce.
+This species is not found in the western, heavily forested areas of the state, where red cedar is scarce.
 Both the MBC and the Atlas distributional maps demonstrate that this species is not distributed throughout the state--- which is the impression given by more broad-scale published distribution maps (Opler and Krizek 1884; Cech 2005)--- but concentrated in the east and the lower Connecticut River valley.

 Loss of habitat may be the most important threat to this lovely, uncommon hairstreak, but even where red cedar is common there is much seemingly suitable habitat where the butterfly has not been found despite searches (cf. Cech 2005).
 More research into precise habitat needs and temperature tolerances seems necessary.
 Since Juniper Hairstreak presently ranges south to north Florida, it is not a priori expected to be adversely affected by climate warming in the northeast.

-© Sharon Stichter 2011, 2012
+© Sharon Stichter 2011, 2012, 2013, 2014

-page updated 12-10-2012
+page updated 10-10-2014

 Species of Conservation Concern